Info

 Answer:

 The head of government is the Prime Minister.
-The Prime Minister is the leader of the party that commands the majority of seats (in the case of a majority government), or commands a larger number of seats than any other party in the House of Commons (in the case of a minority government).
-The Prime Minister is not a Constitutional title or position; the authority of the Prime Minister comes from assuming the formal role of Governor in Council, the leader of the Monarch’s Privy Council.
+The Prime Minister is by custom the leader of the party that commands the majority of seats (in the case of a majority government), or commands a a larger number of seats than any other party in the House of Commons (in the case of a minority government).
+The Prime Minister is not a constitutional title or position; the authority of the Prime Minister comes from assuming the formal role of Governor in Council, the leader of the monarch’s Privy Council.

 Constitution Acts of Canada, 1867-1982, Art.
 11